elerel/ms3-kiwi-lingo/README.md

 ### Acknowledgements

 - Special thanks and appreciation to my mentor, **Nishant Kumar** for all his guidance, amazing tips and his time throughout this project
-- To the Code Institute Slack Support Channels and Student Support- thank you especially Cormac and Tim for your help, greatly appreciated.
+- To the Code Institute Slack Support Channels and Student and Tutor Support: thank you especially Ed_B_lead, Istvan, Cormac and Tim for your help, greatly appreciated.
 - To my family for helping me check for bugs and compatibility issues on their devices- and to my husband and two girls for letting me sneak away to my desk all those times!